Part IV

 The Inner Child is that part of your consciousness still resonating with how you perceived reality before self-protection set in.

 It is the voice that still remembers the world as vibrant and mysterious.
 It is joy without reservation, expression without editing, imagination untamed.
-It is the source of your personal creativity, spontaneity, and wonder—direct access to the generative stream of life.

 Yet for most, this Inner Child also carries pain.
 These wounds—unmet needs, unspoken fears, moments of rupture—aren’t confined to memory.
-They live in the nervous system, shaping how we feel, relate, and respond.

-Recognizing the Echoes:
+Recognizing the echoes.

 Unresolved experiences often surface as:

-Working with your Inner Child is not about blame.
 It is about courage—acknowledging how early experiences shaped your nervous system, worldview, and emotional responses, and bringing presence to those patterns with care.

 Self-Assessment: Recognizing Your Inner Child’s Echoes

 Understanding how your Inner Child’s experiences resonate in your present life is a crucial step in reclaiming your innocence and power.
-This brief self-assessment is designed to help illuminate those echoes.
-As you reflect, approach yourself with the curiosity and compassion that are central to the Dragon’s Path.

 Emotional Triggers & Reactions